 - Find the "Zoom" section in the menu and choose one of the following options:

-- Click to make everything on the page larger.
+- Click the + button to make everything on the page larger.
 You can also use the keyboard shortcuts Ctrl and + (Windows, Linux, and Chrome OS) and ⌘ and + (Mac).

-- Click to make everything smaller.
+- Click the - button to make everything smaller.
 You can also use the keyboard shortcuts Ctrl and - (Windows, Linux, and Chrome OS) and ⌘ and - (Mac).